 Group Health Plan Business Associate Agreement

-This Business Associate Agreement (“Agreement”) is effective as of date and is made among TPA of State Medical Plans (“Business Associate”), and the School employee group health plans (“Plan”), and the School (“Employer”).
+This Business Associate Agreement (“Agreement”) is effective as of date and is made among Anthem Insurance Companies, Inc. dba Anthem Blue Cross and Blue Shield (“Business Associate”), and the School employee group health plans (“Plan”), and the School (“Employer”).

 WITNESSETH AS FOLLOWS: